-The demand for ASRC's Foodbank continued to increase throughout 2021-2022.
-Our key priority was home delivery and we partnered with Fruit2Work, a third party produce delivery organisation, to make sure we could reach more households.
+discuss program plans and goals, including co-design and client-led design continued to increase throughout 2021-2022.
+Our key priority was home delivery and we partnered with Fruit2Work, a third party produce delivery organisation, to households.
 Our hybrid model of home delivery and collection where it is safe to do so saw a 62% increase in people helped with food and essential items.
-As lockdown conditions started to ease in 2021-2022 we were able to support more people with dine-in meals at our centre.
+As lockdown conditions started to ease in 2021-2022 we were able to support more people with delivered our services.